Tantawan Park

 Tantawan Park (Liwasan ng Tantawan) is a historical park in Cotabato City, Philippines.
 The park features a monument of Sultan Muhammad Kudarat of Maguindanao.

-It is located on the corner of Quezon Avenue and Sinsuat Avenue, next to a branch of the Central Bank of The Philippines and the Immaculate Conception Cathedral of Cotabato.
+It is located on the corner of Quezon Avenue and Sinsuat Avenue, next to a branch of the Central Bank of the Philippines and the Immaculate Conception Cathedral of Cotabato.

 Situated at the foot of Pedro Colina Hill, also known as Tantawan, it is a historical site in Mindanao.
-A Maguindanao watch tower stood on this land for the defence of the Maguindanao Sultanate from Spanish invasions from 1635 to 1645.
+A Maguindanao watchtower stood on this land for the defence of the Maguindanao Sultanate from Spanish invasions from 1635 to 1645.